Steering & the 10-Foot Rule

 Sometimes, good steering is taking actions that you know are not a good idea out of character, like continuing to walk into the darkness with a Hunter following you, because you don’t have Basic Awareness.
 Your character in this example is known to not be good at seeing things hiding in Stealth, so you should continue to act as you were before even though you, the PLAYER, knows it’s about to be a bad time when you get Mangled from behind.

 However, sometimes this kind of thinking and desire to maintain Coherence gets people to start justifying bad behaviors in the name of their character.
 It’s not that you are an asshole out of character, your CHARACTER is the asshole so he can’t modify his screaming at you because the other player feels uncomfortable out of character.
 You stole that critical plot item because your character is Fractured, so clearly we can’t be mad at the player for derailing a scene.
-You simply HAVE to murder that character in the Wasteland or because they are on the SES List, it’s not something personal — it’s just something “your character would do.”
+You simply HAVE to murder that character in the Wasteland or because you don’t agree with something they did, it’s not something personal — it’s just something “your character would do.”

 All of these examples are simply excuses to avoid consequences for your choices as a player, by blaming the action on your character instead.